Nonabelian Hodge theory for stacks and a stacky P=W conjecture: The Dolbeault side

 Arguing as in the Betti case, we find

 and so there is an isomorphism of $\BZ_{\geq 0}$-graded vector spaces

-Since we have not actually shown that the LHS of \eqref{teffi} is a universal enveloping algebra, this is not enough to conclude that \eqref{teffi} is an isomorphism of algebras.
+Since we have not actually shown that the LHS of \eqref{teffi} is a $\mathbb{N}^{Q_0}$-graded Borcherds algebra, this is not enough to conclude that \eqref{teffi} is an isomorphism of algebras.
 On the other hand, it follows by construction \cite{SS20} that the algebra $\Coha^{\Dol}_{0,\bullet}(C)$ is isomorphic to the CoHA $\Coha_{\BC Q,0,\bullet}$, for $Q$ the quiver with one vertex and one loop, which is commutative.
+In fact this algebra admits an explicit description, given in \cite{KS2}.
+We have $\Coha_{\BC Q,0,d}\cong \mathbb{Q}[x_1,\ldots,x_d]^{\mathfrak{S}_d}$, the ring of symmetric polynomials in $d$ variables, with product given by the (commutative) shuffle product; see \cite[Sec.2.5]{KS2} for details.
 This implies that \eqref{teffi} is an isomorphism of algebras, proving the genus zero version of Conjecture \ref{HGC} \footnote{Moreover, this yields the cohomological integrality conjecture for $\Mst_{\bullet,0}^{\Dol}(C)$.}.
 The genus zero case of Theorems \ref{HiggsChi} and \ref{ACCCon}) are confirmed explicitly by \eqref{rdcde}.